MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/solution-builder-extension.md

 >
 > Consult with your hardware vendor’s Azure Stack HCI documentation to determine if your server model supports a Solution Builder Extension.

-If your hardware doesn't support an SBE update experience, the process for updating your hardware is similar to that of Azure Stack HCI, version 22H2.
+If your hardware doesn't support a SBE update experience, the process for updating your hardware is similar to that of Azure Stack HCI, version 22H2.
 This means that your hardware updates may be available using Windows Admin Center.
 For more information, see  [Update Azure Stack HCI clusters, version 22H2](../manage/update-cluster.md#install-operating-system-and-hardware-updates-using-windows-admin-center).

 If your hardware doesn't support hardware updates using SBE packages or Windows Admin Center, your firmware and driver updates may need to be performed separately.
 Follow the recommendations of your hardware vendor.